surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 By enabling the field <b>Calculate On Raw</b> the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

-><b>For Instance:</b>  consider the below image, which represents calculated column data  with and without enabling calculate on raw by adding ' 1.5' to Average value calculated earlier.
+<b>For Instance:</b>  Consider the below image, which represents calculated column data  with and without enabling calculate on raw by adding ' 1.5' to average value calculated earlier.

 ```
 bi.add(${Average} ,1.5)